 \subsection{Symplectic singularities and contact Fano varieties}

-A surprising application of the general framework of Stable Degeneration Theorem \ref{thm-SDC} is to investigating symplectic singularities.
+A surprising application of the general framework of the Stable Degeneration Theorem \ref{thm-SDC} is to investigate symplectic singularities.
 This is initiated in the recent work \cite{NO-symp}, which relies on analytic results.
-Here we want to post a more general purely algebraic conjectural picture. \begin{say}[Symplectic Singularity \cite{Beauville-singularity}] A normal singularity $x\in X$ is called \emph{symplectic} if its smooth part $X^{\rm reg}=X\setminus {\rm Sing}(X)$ carries a closed non-degenerate $2$-form $\omega$ whose pullback to any resolution $X'\to X$ extends to a holomorphic $2$-form on $X'$.
+Here we want to present a more general purely algebraic conjectural picture. \begin{say}[Symplectic Singularity \cite{Beauville-singularity}] A normal singularity $x\in X$ is called \emph{symplectic} if its smooth part $X^{\rm reg}=X\setminus {\rm Sing}(X)$ carries a closed non-degenerate $2$-form $\omega$ whose pullback to any resolution $X'\to X$ extends to a holomorphic $2$-form on $X'$.
 If the symplectic singularity $(X,\omega)$ admits a good $\mathbb{G}_m$-action (i.e. $x$ is contained in the closure of any $\mathbb{G}_m$-orbit), then there exists a positive integer $w$ such that $\lambda\cdot \omega=\lambda^{w}\omega$.
 We call $x\in X$ a \emph{conical} symplectic singularity, and $w$ the {\it weight} of the $\mathbb G_m$-symplectic singularity $(X,\omega)$. \end{say}

-One striking phenomenon to apply the Stable Degeneration Theorem \ref{thm-SDC} to symplectic singularities is the following.
+When applying the Stable Degeneration Theorem \ref{thm-SDC} to symplectic singularities, the following striking phenomenon seems to hold.

-\begin{problem} For a $2n$-dimensional symplectic singularity $x\in X$, and any symplectic form $\omega_X$, the stable degeneration $x_0\in X_0$ is also symplectic with the symplectic form $\omega_{X_0}$ degeneration of $\omega_X$. \end{problem}
+\begin{problem} For a $2n$-dimensional symplectic singularity $x\in X$, and any symplectic form $\omega_X$, prove the stable degeneration $x_0\in X_0$ is also symplectic with the symplectic form $\omega_{X_0}$ the degeneration of $\omega_X$. \end{problem}

-\begin{say}[Analytic work] A primary evidence of Problem \ref{p-symp} is from \cite{NO-symp}.
+\begin{say}[Analytic work] The primary evidence of Problem \ref{p-symp} is from \cite{NO-symp}.
 Let $X$ be a singular hyperk\"ahler variety.
 Assume $X$ admits a crepant resolution, which implies it has a smooth hyperk\"ahler deformation $X_t$.
 Let $g_t$ be the hyperk\"ahler metric on $X_t$.
-Then they converge, in terms of Gromov-Hausdorff limit, to a hyperk\"ahler metric $g$ on $X$.
+Then the metric $g_t$ converge, in terms of Gromov-Hausdorff limit, to a hyperk\"ahler metric $g$ on $X$.
 For any $x\in (X,\omega)$, one can construct the metric tangent cone $o\in C$ as in \cite{DS-degeneration2}, which is the analytic precursor of Theorem \ref{thm-SDC}.